melanchall/drywetmidi/Docs/articles/tools/Objects-merging.md

     });
 ```

-The tool need to determine somehow whether two objects have the same "key" or not to take decision about merging them.
+The tool needs to determine somehow whether two objects have the same "key" or not to make a decision about merging them.
 For example, if we have a `C` note and `D` one, by default such notes are different in terms of their keys and thus won't be merged.
 To understand what the key is, please read [MIDI file splitting: SplitByObjects](xref:a_file_splitting#splitbyobjects) article.

 Of course you can customize how objects are merged.
 For example, following picture shows how chords are merged using the default merging logic:

 ![Chords merging using default logic](images/Merger/MergeObjects/MergeObjects-Chords.png)

-Now let's change the logic: chords can be merged only if there are notes in them without gap.
-Also notes in result chord need to start at the same time and have the same length.
+Now let's change the logic: chords can be merged only if there are notes in them without gaps.
+Also notes in the result chord need to start at the same time and have the same length.
 Following image shows how chords will be merged:

 ![Chords merging using custom logic](images/Merger/MergeObjects/MergeObjects-Chords-Custom.png)